Frequently Asked Questions

 What is “The Orbiter® Technique”?

 The Orbiter® Technique is a smooth, intuitive, and efficient way to rotate the filter into view when the upright position (that the device automatically assumes) isn’t ideal.
 The freely-rotating design of the device makes this possible.
 If you have a gun-style curing light, simply use the thumb of the free hand to nudge or rotate the filter into view for certain areas of the mouth.
 If you have a pen-style curing light simply use the index finger of the hand holding the curing light.
 This technique is quickly learned when it is understood, and saves significant time compared to the hassles created by other forms of eye protection.
-Please view our instructional video on The Orbiter® Technique.
+Please view the instructional video on The Orbiter Technique on our YouTube® page or at ergocept.com.

 Is blue light generated by a curing light damaging to my eyes?
 Why?

 Curing lights emit a spectrum of blue light that is very intense and damaging to ocular tissues including the retina.
 With today’s high-intensity curing lights, even glimpses of blue light over time lead to macular degeneration and can cause immediate damage to the cells in your eyes.
-Please see the many research articles we have compiled for more information.
+Please see the many research articles we have compiled for more information on our website at ergocept.com.

 Why do I need eye protection when using my curing light?